MatthewKaus/Password-Generator/README.md

 * CSS

 ## Installation
-TO install this repository, please either clone or install the zip version
+To install this repository, please either clone or install the zip version

 Once installed, open the index.html within a browser to initialize the web page